 Stilian Ariston: You don’t have to say it, you do try to define Hellenic Religion.
 I’m telling you that I don’t believe in the Gods, I nomizo them.
 You are very good misinformed.
-There were people in ancient Times (Pythagoreans), who didn’t slaughter animals.
+There were people in ancient times (Pythagoreans), who didn’t slaughter animals.
 In late antiquity, only a few sacrificed animals to the gods.
-The development of Hellenismos didn’t stop in Hellenistic Times.
-The Pythagoreans and others created a perfect solution to avoid miasma.
+The development of Hellenismos didn’t stop in Hellenistic times.
+By the way, the Pythagoreans and others have created the perfect solution to avoid miasma.
 We only reconstruct elements that can survive in the modern world.
-Hellenismos is the Religion of the ancient greeks, restored and adapted to the present age to a certain degree, in order our tradition can survive.
-Even Evangelos Voulgarakis stated, that YSEE “is doing it’s best” (regarding orthopraxy).
-And Mr. Voulgarakis is surely not our friend.
-Walter Burkert discusses in his well-known book the Greek Religion of ARCHAIC and CLASSICAL time.
+Hellenismos is the Religion of the ancient Greeks, restored and adapted to the present age to a certain degree, so our tradition can survive.
+Even Evangelos Voulgarakis stated, that the YSEE “is doing it’s best” (regarding orthopraxy).
+And Mr. Voulgarakis is surely not a friend of Hellenismos.
+In Greek Religion: Archaic and Classical time, Walter Burkert deals with Greek Religion in the ARCHAIC and CLASSICAL time.
 So yes, your practice defines what you are.
 Pletho, Marullus etc. were Hellenes too, you know.
 Well, you have no Idea about Hellenism.
 But I didn’t expect something else.

 Chris Aldridge: You only reconstruct elements that can survive in the modern World?
 Great, so you don’t reconstruct all of ancient practice, yet you claim such a fault is the basis for telling someone else they are not Hellenic.
 You can’t claim ancient practice is the basis for calling yourself Hellenic and then only construct the parts you like, not to mention faulting others for not following all of ancient tradition.

-The deciding factor has always been feasibility or survivability and not our PERSONAL/INDIVIDUAL likes, for the likes of an individual count not that much in a collectivistic culture.
-We practice every traditional, ancient Hellenic practice, we can practice (given that, there are enough ancient sources, so we actually can reconstruct something).
-We practice in the way our fathers did – the orthopraxy hasn’t change, we just adjusted it to our financial and other capacities.
-We don’t have New-Age-Gaia Statues standing on our altars, we don’t practice in black etc. There are things that can be done, and we are reconstructing them in the best way possible, because we have to answer for the correctness to historians in modern Greece, to History and to our selves.
-Otherwise we can’t be taken serious and people won’t support our movement in Greece.
-But we need support in order to get recognized, so we give our best, because this is what Traditionalism is all about.
-Either you practice historical correct an ancient religion the best way you can or you create something new, but please don’t call it “hellenic”.
+The deciding factor has always been feasibility or survivability and not our PERSONAL likes or dislikes, for the likes of an individual count not that much in a collectivistic culture.
+We practice every traditional, ancient Hellenic practice, we can practice (given that, there are enough reliable ancient sources).
+We practice in the way of our fathers – the orthopraxy hasn’t change, we just adjusted it to our financial and other capacities.
+We don’t have New-Age-Gaia Statues standing on our altars, we don’t show up in rituals wearing black etc. There are things that can be done, and we are reconstructing them in the best way we can, because we are accountable to history for the correctness of our orthopraxy.
+Otherwise, we could not be taken seriously, which means that people won’t support our movement in Greece.
+But we need support in order to get recognized, so we give our best, because this is what Tradition is all about.
+Either you practice an ethnic religion the best way you can or you create something new, but please don’t call it then “hellenic”.

 Chris Aldridge: Fine, you don’t reconstruct everything from ancient times, that’s my point.
 You only bring forth the things which suit you in your times and places.
 Everyone does that.
 No one practices completely in accordance with history.
 It’s not possible.
 I told you previously, I have quite a load of ancient practice in my path though.